artificial-scientist-lab/PyTheus/README.md

 coincidence, only a subset of the paths are detected _heralding_ an output state in the unmeasured paths.
 This selection rule not only allows for possibilities where one photon is in every path (perfect matchings) but also for other possibilities (edge covers) as long as they cover the heralding detectors.
 This can lead to cross-terms that are not present when post-selecting for coincidence in all paths.
-Consequentially it is more difficult to find a graph with fidelity one, also requiring more experimental resources.
+Consequently it is more difficult to find a graph with fidelity one, also requiring more experimental resources.

 *(B) Single Photon Sources and Input Photons*